diana-hep/oamap/README.md

+# PLUR

+## TL;DR

+PLUR is a way to encode complex objects made out of Primitives, Lists, Unions, and Records as plain Numpy arrays that can be loaded lazily for efficient columnar access.
+It can also rewrite Python code to dramatically reduce runtime costs of pure Python code and allow for [acceleration with Numba](http://numba.pydata.org/) for even more speed.

+In the example described below, a nested structure takes 3 minutes to process as JSON and Python dictionaries, 25 seconds to process as PLUR proxies, 3.8 seconds to process as rewritten code (still pure Python), and 0.03 seconds to process when compiled with Numba.
+That's a factor of 6000.

+In all cases, the user writes idiomatic Python code, as though these PLUR objects were Python lists and objects.

 ## What's wrong with data frames?

 Many data analysis procedures, particularly in high energy physics, can't work exclusively with a table of rectangular data (i.e. a "data frame" or "flat ntuple").
 Sometimes you need an arbitrary-length list of particles or even nested lists, not just numbers.